Capillary/api-documentation/source/includes/_userGroup.md

 Parameter | Datatype | Description
 --------- | -------- | -----------
-groupId* | Group id from which you want to exit the user userId* | Unique id of the user that you want to exit from the group
+groupId* | long | Group id from which you want to exit the user userId* | long | Unique id of the user that you want to exit from the group

 <aside class="notice">Parameters marked with * are mandatory. </aside>